New website for E2B at www.easy2boot.xyz

 Tip: If you have an ISO file which does not boot correctly, rename it to .isoask - then you can try all of these options to see if any of them will work correctly.

-Suggested File Extensions to use for different ISOs
+Suggested file extensions to use for different ISOs/payloads

-Linux ISOs - just keep as .iso (see here if any problems)
+- Linux ISOs - just keep as .iso and ensure it is contiguous (see here if any problems)

-Windows Install ISOs - these must be placed in the correct \_ISO\Windows\xxx folder
+- Windows Install ISOs - these work best if placed in the correct \_ISO\Windows\xxxx folder (can also convert to .imgPTN for UEFI-booting)

-Windows based ISOs that give a blank screen when Windows loads - use .isoe0,.isowinve0 or .isowinvHe0 - due to buggy BIOS!
+- Windows based ISOs that give a blank screen when Windows loads - use .isoe0,.isowinve0 or .isowinvHe0 - problem is due to buggy BIOS!

-Windows To Go - create an NTFS .imgPTNA file using MakePartImage - see blog
+- Windows To Go - create an NTFS .imgPTN file using MakePartImage - see blog

 If you are still having problems, check the \_ISO\docs\Sample mnu files folder to see if there is a .mnu file you can use (or modify slightly).

-There are also useful blog posts about E2B payloads and methods listed here.
+There are also useful blog posts about E2B payloads listed here